Spark-ignition engine

 A spark-ignition engine (SI engine) is an internal combustion engine, generally a petrol engine, where the combustion process of the air-fuel mixture is ignited by a spark from a spark plug.
 This is in contrast to compression-ignition engines, typically diesel engines, where the heat generated from compression together with the injection of fuel is enough to initiate the combustion process, without needing any external spark.

 Fuels

-Spark-ignition engines are commonly referred to as "gasoline engines" in North America, and "petrol engines" in Britain and the rest of the world.
+Spark-ignition engines are commonly known as petrol engines in most parts of the world, while the term "gas" (shorthand for "gasoline") engines is used primarily in America.
 Spark-ignition engines can (and increasingly are) run on fuels other than petrol/gasoline, such as autogas (LPG), methanol, ethanol, bioethanol, compressed natural gas (CNG), hydrogen, and (in drag racing) nitromethane.

 Working cycle

 The working cycle of both spark-ignition and compression-ignition engines may be either two-stroke or four-stroke.

 A four-stroke spark-ignition engine is an Otto cycle engine.
 It consists of following four strokes: suction or intake stroke, compression stroke, expansion or power stroke, exhaust stroke.
 Each stroke consists of 180 degree rotation of crankshaft rotation and hence a four-stroke cycle is completed through 720 degree of crank rotation.
 Thus for one complete cycle there is only one power stroke while the crankshaft turns by two revolutions.